caesarnine/ctxl/README.md

 - Generates XML output for easy parsing
 - Auto-detects project types
 - Allows custom task specifications for LLM priming

-## How It Works

-ctxl operates in several steps:
-1. It scans the specified directory to detect the project type(s).
-2. Based on the detected type(s) or user-specified presets, it determines which files to include or exclude.
-3. It reads the contents of included files and constructs a directory structure.
-4. All this information is then formatted into an XML structure, along with the specified task.
-5. The resulting XML is output to stdout or a specified file.

 ## Output Example